The world’s High Professional Standards for Yoga Training Programs

 New RYS-250 Standards for Australia

-As of January 2017, to improve the quality of Yoga Training Programs in Australia, Yoga Alliance-International has made the decision to change its Standards based on the proliferation of low quality yoga teacher trainings, and inadequately trained yoga teachers.
-The changes specifically affect the RYS-200 hour Standard which has been replaced with RYS-250 hour.
-The RYT-200 designation will remain in place. *International Schools can apply for RYS-200 hour or convert from Yoga Alliance U.S or a similar recognised organisation.
+To improve the quality of Yoga Training Programs in Australia, as of January 2017, Yoga Alliance-International has made the decision to update its Standards based on the proliferation of low quality yoga teacher trainings, and inadequately trained yoga teachers.
+We felt our previous standards were out of date and restrictive in their prescriptive breakdown of course content and hours.
+The new credentialing system specifically affects the RYS-200 hour Standard which has been replaced with the RYS-250 hour.

-We believe the new system will benefit yoga businesses and encourage Training Providers to develop their own unique curriculum of study.
+We believe the new Standards will benefit yoga businesses and encourage training providers to develop their own unique curriculum of study.

 *There is no central authority governing Yoga, (nationally or globally) despite the groundless ‘non-protected’ claims made by certain organisations.
 Nor can Yoga be resolved by a pre-set of Standards as it is the work of the individual and not of the masses.

 Please click on the images below to see each Standard’s detailed description of each educational category as it relates to that specific designation.